eduz/node-signpdf/README.md

 [node-forge](https://github.com/digitalbazaar/forge) is used for working with signatures.

 [PDFKit](https://github.com/foliojs/pdfkit) is used in the tests for generating a PDF with a signature placeholder.

+[Chilkat](https://www.chilkatsoft.com) is used to sign ICP-Brasil compliant PAdES signatures.

 ## Credits